Labs64/NetLicensing-Community/README.md

 ## How to collaborate

 - Create a [new issue](https://github.com/Labs64/NetLicensing-Community/issues/new/choose)
-- Be precise - provide all relevant information which will help us better analyse your issue or answer the question
+- Be precise, provide all relevant information which will help us better analyse your issue or answer the question
 - Use `demo:demo` account if need to show specific NetLicensing configuration; use entities numbers as a reference and/or take the screenshots.
+- Use one of the repositories [below](#open-source-netlicensing-repositories) if you got a specific question related to the functionality of these libraries and projects.

 ## Ressources